alejandrosobko/nodejs-api-startup/README.md

 # NodeJS REST API basic project structure

-This is a basic project structure with NodeJS REST API + MongoDB.
+NodeJS REST API + MongoDB + Typescript + githooks pre-push (eslint).

-The project contains a Post model connected with route, controller, service and model connected to mongo DB.
+The project contains a Post model with route, controller and service all connected to mongo DB.
 It can be used as a guide to continue adding more.

 ## Development